benetech/wp-youtube-lyte/readme.txt

 = What are the requirements to see embedded YouTube HTML5 video? =
 * It only works in browsers that support the h264 (Safari, Chrome, IE9) or WebM (currently Chrome, Opera and Firefox) video codecs
-* Your visitor has to be enrolled in the [YouTube html5 beta](http://www.youtube.com/html5)
+* Your visitor has to be enrolled in the [YouTube html5 beta](http://www.youtube.com/html5) except if no Flash in present, in which case YouTube will attempt to fall-back to HTML5 as well

 = Does WP YouTube Lyte protect my visitor's privacy? = As opposed to some of the [most important](http://blog.futtta.be/2010/12/15/wordpress-com-stats-trojan-horse-for-quantcast-tracking/) [plugins](http://blog.futtta.be/2010/01/22/add-to-any-removed-from-here/) there is no 3rd party tracking code in WP YouTube Lyte, but YouTube off course does see visitor requests coming in (see also the youtube-nocookie.com remark in Bugs/Issues below).